Replace Your Missing Teeth Effectively for Decades!

 Missing One Tooth

 If you’re only missing one tooth, a single implant and custom-made dental crown will be most appropriate for your case.
 The implant and crown are held together via an abutment, which acts as a connector between the two components.
 The crown is made from porcelain, allowing for the most natural-looking restoration possible.

 Missing Multiple Teeth

 Before dental implants, two or three missing teeth in a row were treated by creating a bridge over the gap.
 A bridge requires modifications to the two teeth adjacent to the missing ones, thus compromising those teeth as well.
 That is not the case if you’re using dental implants.
 If you’re missing three to four consecutive teeth, a dental bridge can be designed to attach to two implants (one at either end of the empty space) instead of relying on pre-existing teeth.

 Missing All Teeth

 Implant dentures are cutting-edge dental technology.
 They provide a hybrid alternative to conventional dentures and eliminate the traditional methods of holding dentures in place – suction (top) and adhesive (bottom) – by using dental implants to hold the denture in place.
 As a result, implant dentures give patients greater flexibility in lifestyle by improving their ability to eat, speak, and smile without the embarrassment of slipping dentures.

 If you’ve tried to ask a dentist how much dental implants cost without first having an implant consultation, you likely didn’t get a straight answer.
-The cost of dental implants can widely vary depending on what your needs are.
+The cost of dental implants in Glenpool can widely vary depending on what your needs are.
 For example, if you need several implants placed vs. only one implant placed, it will dramatically influence the cost as well as the type of restoration you’d need.
-Furthermore, some individuals require preparatory treatments before they can receive implants such as bone grafts and sinus lifts.
+Below, you’ll find some of the factors that can impact the price you’ll pay for your new and improved smile.